celery/celery/docs/userguide/canvas.rst

 properly work with Redis before version 2.2; you will need to upgrade to at least 2.2 to use them.

+*Note:* In Redis result backend this approach will be used only when :const:`new_join` is set to :const:`True` in a :const:`result_backend` connection params, otherwise polling will be used.

 The Redis and Memcached approach is a much better solution, but not easily implemented in other backends (suggestions welcome!).